 Often I come across clients who want to build their brand without spending on advertising.
 They will narrate the examples of Amazon, Apple, and Starbucks.
 For good measure, they will also quote from the book, The Fall of Advertising, The Rise of PR, by Al and Laura Ries.

 True, there are brands that have grown without spending on advertising – like Krispy Kreme, Facebook, and GoPro – but these are rare exceptions to the general rule.
 (And almost always the examples the clients give are wrong.
 Apple, for instance, is known for its iconic advertising.)

 But is it really possible to build a brand without advertising?
 I guess theoretically the answer would be yes.
 Maybe with Richard Branson-like PR stunts, through word of mouth or perhaps with an offering so differentiated that it guarantees automatic PR mileage, possibly you could.
 Further, you will also need a lot of time to achieve what you would have achieved through advertising.

-However, the fact remains that advertising – particularly traditional advertising – is still the most formidable weapon in your marketing arsenal.
-This is truer in a market like India where a television commercial aired during a cricket match will practically reach the entire nation.
+In any case, the reality remains that publicizing – especially conventional promoting – is as yet the most considerable weapon in your showcasing stockpile.
+This is more genuine in a market like India where a TV ad publicized amid a cricket match will for all intents and purposes achieve the whole country.

 So, a word of advice if you are all set to build a brand without advertising.
 Don’t.